-Sharapova awaits drug appeal verdict
+Sharapova drugs ban reduced on appeal

 Story highlights

-- Maria Sharapova to learn fate of appeal over her two-year drugs ban

-- The 29-year-old tested positive for meldonium at 2016 Australian Open
+- Tested positive for meldonium in January

-- Former world No. 1 appealed to Court of Arbitration in Sport

-On Tuesday, the five-time grand slam champion will learn if she can get her tennis career back on track.
+The five-time grand slam champion has had her two-year drugs ban reduced to 15 months by the Court of Arbitration for Sport (CAS), meaning she will be back in time for the French Open in May 2017.

-The 29-year-old tested positive for banned substance meldonium at the Australian Open in January and was subsequently banned for two years by the International Tennis Federation (ITF).
+Sharapova tested positive for banned substance meldonium at the Australian Open in January and was subsequently banned for two years by the International Tennis Federation (ITF).

-Sharapova appealed to the Court of Arbitration for Sport (CAS) in June and will discover at 1500 CET whether she has been successful in overturning or reducing the sanction.
+But CAS has shaved nine months off that original verdict, meaning Sharapova is eligible to compete again on April 26.

+"The panel found that Ms. Sharapova committed an anti-doping rule violation and that while it was with "no significant fault," she bore some degree of fault, for which a sanction of 15 months is appropriate," CAS said Tuesday in a statement on its official website.

 Tennis world stunned

-The sport was plunged into shock when Sharapova announced at a Los Angeles press conference in March she had failed a drugs test.
+The sport was plunged into shock in March when Sharapova announced at a Los Angeles press conference she had failed a drugs test.
 A provisional ban was announced by the ITF shortly after.

 Sharapova said she was first prescribed meldonium, also known as mildronate, in 2006 for heart issues and was unaware it had been added to the banned substance list by the World Anti-Doping Agency (WADA) as of January 1.